What is Gulkand? Everything You Need to Know About This Sweet Treat

 In Ayurveda and Unani systems of medicine, gulkand is revered as a powerful natural coolant.

 Health Benefits: It is widely used to lower excess body heat (Pitta), which helps combat summer lethargy, nosebleeds, and burning sensations in the palms or soles.
 It is also packed with antioxidants, acts as a mild laxative to prevent constipation, and can help soothe stomach acidity or mouth ulcers.
+The rich antioxidants from rose polyphenols boost its overall health benefits.

 A Quick Caution: Because traditional gulkand contains a very high concentration of sugar, it should be consumed in moderation, and individuals with diabetes should opt for sugar-free or stevia-based variants.